MarRist/20-Newsgroups-predictions/README.md

 ## **1. Feature Vectorization**

 To work with text data there are two methods that converts the raw text structures into numerical feature vectors using the vectorization process.
-The bag-of-words strategy returns a spare feature matrix X including the word counts, and the frequency-inverse document frequency (tf-idf) approach produces a sparse feature vector that scales down the impact of words that appear frequently in the corpus but are less valuable for the prediction.
+The bag-of-words strategy returns a sparse feature matrix X including the word counts, and the frequency-inverse document frequency (tf-idf) approach produces a sparse feature vector that scales down the impact of words that appear frequently in the corpus but are less valuable for the prediction.
 The formula is:

 ![eq1](https://latex.codecogs.com/gif.latex?%24%7B%5Cdisplaystyle%20%5Cmathrm%20%7Btfidf%7D%20%28t%2Cd%2CD%29%3D%5Cmathrm%20%7Btf%7D%20%28t%2Cd%29%5Ccdot%20%5Cmathrm%20%7Bidf%7D%20%28t%2CD%29%7D%20%24)